RazrFalcon/roxmltree/docs/parsing.md

 Mostly because it doesn't contain any valuable information for us.

 - `version` is expected to be `1.*`.
 Otherwise an error will occur.
-- `encoding` is irrelevant since we loading only valid UTF-8 strings.
+- `encoding` is irrelevant since we are parsing only valid UTF-8 strings.
 - And no one really follow the `standalone` constraints.

 ## DTD